(2) Vice Presidents (Maximum Nine (9) Persons) One (1) person for each Continental Federation.

 (5) Executive Directors Several (a maximum of 10)

 Article 15 : Election and Appointment of Officers

-The President shall be elected by the Board of Directors.
+The President shall be elected by the General Assembly.

 The Secretary General shall be appointed by the President with the consent of the Board of Directors.

 Directors shall be selected based in the following categories.

 (1) One (1) representative from each Continental Federation A candidate shall be recommended by each